siqiang-ng/tp/docs/DeveloperGuide.md

 **TaskClear command**

-The TaskClear command allows the user to clear all completed tasks under a tag.
+The `taskclear` command allows the user to clear all completed tasks under a tag.

+- How is TaskClearCommand executed:
     1. The command is passed in to `LogicManager`.
     2. `LogicManager` calls the parseCommand method of `ProjactParser`.
     3. `ProjactParser` identifies the command word, which in this case is 'taskclear' and the arguments.
     4. `ProjactParser` calls the parse method of `TaskClearCommandParser`, which parses the argument, creates a new `Index` object and returns a new `TaskClearCommand` with the new `Index` object as an argument.
     5. The `LogicManager` then calls the execute method of the `TaskClearCommand`, which retrieves the `Tag` object at the specified index in `FilteredTagList`.
 From the `Tag`, a list of its uncompleted tasks, `List<TagTask>`, is obtained.
     6. A new `Tag` object is created with the new `List<TagTask>` and replaces the current `Tag` object at the specified index in `FilteredTagList`.
     7. `FilteredTagList` is then updated to reflect the changes in `Model`.

+The diagram below shows a sample interaction of `TaskDoneCommand`.

+![TaskClearSequenceDiagram](images/TaskClearSequenceDiagram.png)

 - Why is it implemented that way:
-    - The command is implemented to be similar to the current command classes, so that there would be minimal changes to the overall design of the product.
+    - The command is implemented to be similar to the current command classes, so that there will be minimal changes to the overall design of the product.
     - An alternative implementation would be for `TaskClearCommand` to not take in an index and just delete all completed tasks from every tag.
         - However, the user may want to keep certain tags with completed tasks for tracking purposes.
         - Furthermore, this implementation will result in a significantly long execution time for the `TaskClearCommand` as the number of tags and tasks increase.

-The diagram below shows a sample interaction of `TaskDoneCommand`.

-![TaskClearSequenceDiagram](images/TaskClearSequenceDiagram.png)

 --------------------------------------------------------------------------------------------------------------------
 ## **Documentation, logging, testing, configuration, dev-ops**